UofS-Pulse-Binfo/KnowPulse/Workflow.md

   1. To see all the changes, click on "Files Changed" at the top of the pull request.
   2. To start a code review, hover in front of the first line you would like to comment on then click the blue + icon that shows up.
 This opens a comment box where you can enter your suggestion/critique.
 Then click the green "Start review" button.
   3. Continue adding comments throughout the changes in this manner.
+- If you don't actually have code review comments to make, you can submit your review by:
+  1. Click on "Files Changed" at the top of the pull request.
+  2. Click on "Review Changes" button at the top right of the page.
+  3. In the resulting popup, enter your comments and select whether you approve or request changes.
+- If you simply need clarification, just comment on the pull request with your questions and hold off reviewing.
 - For interface functionality or design critique/suggestions, enter a comment (preferrably with screenshot) in the "Conversation" tab of the pull request.